AlexanderTsiklidis1/Inventory-Web-Application-project-/README.md

 -Included a footer at the bottom of the webpage even if all other elements are removed.

+-Created all html elements and attributes inside of the DOM(using javascript).

 ## Parting Remarks

 It was a great pleasure developing this website/ inventory management application.
 The styling can use a bit of work, but I assure you it performs in the expected capacity.
 Please reach out to Alexander Tsiklidis for any other future websites you might need!